ibm-cloud-docs/databases-for-enterprisedb/learn-pricing.md

 **Disk storage per data member** - gigabytes of disk that are allocated to a {{site.data.keyword.databases-for-enterprisedb}} data member, or the size of your data.
 **RAM per data member** - gigabytes of RAM that are allocated to a {{site.data.keyword.databases-for-enterprisedb}} data member.
 **Backup storage** - amount of storage used for backups by a {{site.data.keyword.databases-for-enterprisedb}} deployment.
-**Virtual processor core** - number of virtual processor cores allocated to a {{site.data.keyword.databases-for-enterprisedb}} data member.
+**Virtual processor core** - number of virtual processor cores that are allocated to a {{site.data.keyword.databases-for-enterprisedb}} data member.

 ![Standard pricing](images/standard-pricing.png)